Odogwo/Computer-Shortcuts/README.md

-# Computer-Shortcuts
+# Shortcuts and Editing Notes
-This is for computer shortcuts and other shortcuts in windows, operations and Google ect
+This is for computer shortcuts and other shortcuts in windows, operations and Google Also for:

+### Github notes